 KEEPING THE HOTBIN HOT

-My HOTBIN has Stalled – It won’t go above 40C any more
+How do I keep my HOTBIN composter working hot?
+My HOTBIN seems to have stalled – It won’t go above 40C any more…

 We do not have many customers who struggle, and normally a combination of our Q&A database, email support or our unique composting photographic analysis service get their HOTBIN composting on track.

 You can imagine therefore we get a bit hot under the collar when we find a customer where everything seems perfect, they have been hot composting for a while, all the settings are right (valve, door on, etc) the mix is right and there is nothing obviously wrong and yet the HOTBIN suddenly sticks persistently at 30-40C and will not rise.
 We have termed this “a stalled HOTBIN”.